-In addition, and also in the spirit of making the models considered more realistic, we assume bonds are nominal, implying their ex-post real return has an unanticipated component, associated with unexpected inflation.
-The previous two changes imply that equilibrium output is no longer invariant to the evolution of prices, so we need to include the New Keynesian Phillips curve (7) as part of the set of equations describing the economy's equilibrium.
+In addition, and also in the spirit of making the models considered more realistic, we assume bonds are nominal, implying their ex post real return has an unanticipated component, associated with unexpected inflation.
+The previous two changes imply that equilibrium output is no longer invariant to the evolution of prices, so we need to include the NK Phillips curve (eq.
+[7]) as part of the set of equations describing the economy's equilibrium.

-Figure 10 displays the response of aggregate output in several of the calibrated models considered above to a monetary policy and a technology shock, under the assumption that $\phi{\pi} = 1.5$ and $\phi_y = 0.5/4 = 0.125$, as in Taylor (1993).
-The remaining parameters are calibrated as before.
-As the Figure makes clear, the assumption of an endogenous response reduces even further the gap between the predictions of RANK, TANK and HANK models regarding the aggregate output response to both monetary policy and technology shocks, thus strengthening the view of a limited role for the presence of idiosyncratic income risk as a factor shaping aggregate fluctuations.
-Panel (b) displays the simulated path of log output generated by the different models considered in response to a sequence of monetary policy and technology shocks, respectively.
+Figure 11 displays the response of aggregate output in several of the calibrated models considered above to a monetary policy and a technology shock, under the assumption that $\phi{\pi} = 1.5$ and $\phi_y = 0.5/4 = 0.125$, as in Taylor (1993).
+The remaining parameters for each model are calibrated as before.
+As the figure makes clear, the assumption of an endogenous response reduces even further the gap between the predictions of RANK, TANK, and HANK models regarding the aggregate output response to both monetary policy and technology shocks, thus strengthening the view of a limited role for the presence of idiosyncratic income risk as a factor shaping aggregate fluctuations.
+Panel B displays the simulated path of